Mark Graham (Australian footballer)

 Mark Graham (born 13 March 1973), is a former Australian rules football player who played with Hawthorn for over a decade before finishing his career at Richmond.
 He was a left-footed defender and possessed a strong overhead mark.
-In 2001, he finished second in the Hawk's best and fairest.
-Mark's last game against his former club Hawthorn was a memorable one, coming from behind in the last minutes of the game, the Tigers defeated the Hawks.
+In 2001, he finished second in the Hawks' best and fairest.
+Mark's last game against his former club, Hawthorn, was a memorable one, coming from behind in the last minutes of the game to defeat the Hawks.